Slender body theories for rotating filaments: Comparing to three-dimensional boundary integral

 \section{Comparing to three-dimensional boundary integral}

 In this section, we compare our slender body theories of Sections\ \ref{sec:SBT3D} and\ \ref{sec:RPYSBT} to a three-dimensional boundary integral (BI) calculation.
 Because there is one uncertain coefficient, the $\mathcal{O}(1)$ coefficient $k$ in the rot-trans coupling term\ \eqref{eq:kRT2}, the goal of these calculations is to find a $k$ that can predict the full BI results to $\mathcal{O}(\epsc)$ accuracy.
 Because of this, we can fix the fiber geometry, vary the aspect ratio $\epsc$, and check that the error in SBT decreases with $\epsc$.
-It will be convenient to fix $L=2$ and work on $s \in [-1,1]$ with an ellipsoidally-decaying radius function
+It will be convenient\footnote{\rone{While the result\ \eqref{eq:RotTransRPY} was derived by assuming a constant regularization radius $\eps$, it is unchanged to leading order when considering a spatially-varying radius function $\eps(s)$, for which the polydisperse RPY kernel must be used \cite{RPY_Shear_Wall}.
+The choice of an ellipsoidally-decaying radius function removes any singular behavior of\ \eqref{eq:kRT2} near the endpoints and speeds up the convergence of the boundary integral method (relative to a cylinder with spherical caps, for example).} } to fix $L=2$ and work on $s \in [-1,1]$ with an ellipsoidally-decaying radius function

 The radius at each point $s$ is $\rc \rho(s)$, where we will vary $\rc$ to study the limit $\epsc=\rc/L \rightarrow 0$.

 As discussed in Section\ \ref{sec:KL}, under the assumption that the fiber is an infinitely thin membrane containing fluid of viscosity equal to that of the exterior fluid, the force density multiplied by the surface area element on the tubular boundary can be obtained by solving the integral equation